nychealth/EH-dataportal/content/key-topics/climatehealth/heat-report/index.md

 <div class="narrow my-4"><iframe src="Fig_1_interactive.html" scrolling="no" frameborder="0" style="width: 0; min-width: 100% !important; border: none; height:400px;"></iframe></div>

 Notes: The number of heat-stress deaths for 2021 is provisional.
 If additional deaths are certified as caused by heat stress, the number will be updated in future reports.
-Weather data &nbsp;are from the National Weather Service LaGuardia airport station.
+Weather data are from the National Weather Service LaGuardia airport station.
 Heat index is a measure of air temperature and humidity.

 ## Demographics